 The band program includes three interactive parts: the Concert Bands (Wind Ensemble and Symphonic Band), the Marching Band, and Solo and Ensemble activities.
-Mr. Michael Reid is the Director of Bands for the Centennial band program.
+The band is directed by Michael Reid along with Associate Director, Tyler Ehrlich.

 The foundation of the music education experience in the Centennial band program is established in the concert band courses.
 These bands rehearse all year during the school day, as well as during co-curricular after school rehearsals.
 Music principles and fundamentals are taught, practiced, and developed during these classes.
 Therefore, participation in all other aspects of the band program is contingent upon enrollment in one of the concert band classes.